July 1, 2020:

-Home Run Derby, which I recall seeing in repeats in the early 1960s, was a syndicated TV show originally broadcast from January to July in 1960, with half-hour segments filmed in 1959 at Wrigley Field in Los Angeles.
-The show gave MLB’s top slugger’s three outs each for nine innings to see which one could hit the most balls over the fences, and is the inspiration for today’s home run derby at the annual All-Star game.
+Home Run Derby, which I watched in reruns in the early 1960s, was a syndicated TV show originally broadcast from January to July in 1960, with half-hour segments filmed in 1959 at Wrigley Field in Los Angeles.
+The show gave MLB’s top slugger’s three outs each for nine innings to see which one could hit the most balls over the fences, and is the inspiration for today’s home-run derby at the annual All-Star game.

 The contestants didn’t have to swing at any pitch, but if the plate umpire (there also were two along the lines) called a strike, it counted as an out.
 The pitchers were supposed to throw reasonable meatballs.